Affiliate links on Android Authority may earn us a commission. Learn more.

 Although the BackBeat Fit 3100 affords a slew of comprehensive controls, listeners can't access virtual assistants from the earbuds.

-Working out with the Plantronics BackBeat Fit 3100 takes some getting used to, but I found it to be a pleasure.
-As a consequence of the Ambient Aware ear tips — which promote safety by keeping the listener aware of her surroundings — a seal isn’t formed, mimicking the feeling of a precarious fit.
-Granted, the ear hook design is effective at keeping things stable.
-Unfortunately, what’s not as stable as I’ve come to expect from Plantronics products — like the Voyager 6200 UC — is connectivity: stutters sporadically occur when outdoors.
+Working out with the Poly BackBeat Fit 3100 takes some getting used to, but I found it to be a pleasure.
+The Ambient Aware ear tips promote safety by keeping the listener aware of her surroundings.
+They don’t create a seal though.
+Unfortunately, connectivity stutters sporadically occur when outdoors but are bearable.

 How do the earbuds sound?